top of page

 Why Immediate Legal Representation Matters

-• Protect your rights: A lawyer can help you navigate police interviews and searches so you don’t accidentally give up any legal protections.
+• Protect your rights: A lawyer can help you during police interviews and searches.
+This way, you won’t give up any legal protections by mistake.

 • Preserve evidence: Things like surveillance footage or medical records can disappear if not secured quickly.